KREUW/OpenUi-Ollama/README.md

 ```sh
 docker run -d -p 3000:8080 --name 'nameit' -- ghcr.io/kreuw/openui-ollama
 ```
+####QOpenwed UI is mapped to port 3000 and the Ollama backend is mapped to port 8080 in the container

-Access the application at http://localhost:3000.
+####Access the application at http://localhost:3000.

 ## Docker Image
 The Docker image is hosted on GitHub Container Registry.
 You can pull and run the image using the following commands: